blockavel/lara-block-io/README.md

 A Laravel package/facade for the Block.io API PHP wrapper.

-This repository implements a simple ServiceProvider that makes a singleton instance of the Block.io client easily accessible via a Facade in Laravel 5.
+This repository implements a simple Service Provider of the Block.io client, and makes it easily accessible via a Facade in Laravel >= 5.

-See [@BlockIo/block_io-php](https://github.com/BlockIo/block_io-php) and the [BlockIo PHP API docs](https://block.io/api/simple/php) for more information about the PHP library for Block.io and its interfaces.
+See [@BlockIo/block_io-php](https://github.com/BlockIo/block_io-php) and the [BlockIo PHP API docs](https://block.io/api/simple/php) for more information about the PHP wrapper of the Block.io API and its interfaces.

 ## Requirements

-First of all, sign up for an account at [Block.io](https://block.io/users/sign_up) and take note of your API key under Account > Dashboard.
+Create an account at [Block.io](https://block.io/users/sign_up) and take note of your API key under Account > Dashboard.

 The BlockIo library requires the 'mcrypt', 'gmp', and 'cURL' extensions for PHP as well as the 'bcmath' library.
 To enable these, please see: